 What Realigning Children’s Services (RCS) means for parents and pupils

-Pupils in primary five to seven, and secondary one to four, are asked to take part in a survey about their health and wellbeing.
+Pupils in primary 5 to 7, and secondary 1 to 4, are asked to take part in a survey about their health and wellbeing.
 The findings will help to understand the needs, strengths and possible concerns of children and young people.
 This will help plan future improvements to local services.

 Nobody will ever be able to use the surveys to identify individual children or their answers.
 The surveys will only ever be used to look at overall levels and patterns of wellbeing in order to help plan services.

-The RCS programme also asks the Community Community Planning Partnerships (CPPs) to use information on the services for children and families that are currently available locally.
-This information, linked together with the information on children’s wellbeing from the surveys, will be used to improve the CPP’s planning of services for children and their families.
+The RCS programme also asks the Community Planning Partnerships (CPPs) to gather information on the services for children and families that are currently available locally.
+This information, linked together with the information on children’s wellbeing from the surveys, will then be used to improve the CPP’s future planning of services for children and their families.

 Further detail is available on the wellbeing surveys and Frequently Asked Questions pages.